BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 General Settings section allows to change wallet password and set the duration, after which wallet will automatically lock to protect the funds from accidental unauthorized access to an active wallet.

 The 'Report problem' section allows to create an archive of wallet logs and explains how to report an issue.
 It also shows the current location of the wallet files.
-See more details about reporting issues and getting support in the :ref: `Reporting Issues` and :ref: `Troubleshooting` section.
+See more details about reporting issues and getting support in the :ref:`Reporting Issues and Getting Support` and :ref:`Desktop Wallet Troubleshooting` section.

 Desktop Wallet Troubleshooting
 ==============================